connahKendrickMMU/FT_UECvsBP/README.md

 - This is a common optimisation step, done in most Unreal Engine based studios.

 # Reference
-Content is made by Connah Kendrick using the Unreal Engine 3rd Person Template for the MMU 1st year Game Mechanics Module taught to both Game Development and Game Design Students.
+Content is made by Connah Kendrick (Connah.Kendrick@mmu.ac.uk) using the Unreal Engine 3rd Person Template for the MMU 1st year Game Mechanics Module taught to both Game Development and Game Design Students.